How I Built This Website

 disks on the desk.

-I have gone through a few computers since then.
+I have gone through several computers since then.
+I currently use an HP laptop.

 You don't need an expensive computer to